peng-lab/BaSiCPy/docs/index.rst

 ..
-PyBaSiC documentation master file, created by sphinx-quickstart on Wed Jan 12 11:41:50 2022.
+BaSiCPy documentation master file, created by sphinx-quickstart on Wed Jan 12 11:41:50 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PyBaSiC
+BaSiCPy
 =======

 .. toctree::